-You and your family can appeal to the SEND Tribunal if you disagree with a decision made by the local authority in relation to an EHC needs assessment or EHC plan.
+You and your family can appeal to the SEND Tribunal if you disagree with a decision made by the local authority in relation to them carrying out an EHC needs assessment or the issue of an EHC plan.
 The SEND Tribunal can order the local authority to carry out EHC needs assessments, issue EHC plans and change existing plans.
-The SEN Tribunal also hears disability discrimination claims.
+The SEND Tribunal also hears disability discrimination claims.

 What can I appeal against?